 There are several ways of making a routine appointment with a doctor.
 You can either telephone the surgery or attend in person and speak to a receptionist.

 You may now also make routine GP appointments over the internet.
 You must however first let us know that you wish to make use of this service, so the receptionist can issue you with instructions and your own PIN.
-Then log on via the link at the top of this page.

 If you feel that you have a problem that needs urgent attention you should telephone the surgery as early in the day as possible - reception is open from 8.00am each day, Monday to Friday.
 You may be asked for a contact telephone number so that a doctor, nurse or nurse practitioner can speak to you.
 If you need to be seen in the surgery, you will be given a time to attend, usually the same day.
 If an emergency arises after the morning surgery has finished, please telephone the surgery and let the receptionist know you need help or advice.
 The doctor on duty or a nurse will contact you and arrange for you to be seen or given appropriate advice.